tylero07/CS155_Final/README.md

 ## Overview

 This is a "lite" LC-3 Assembly version of the classic Oregon Trail decision game.
 Players are prompted with a series of scenarios and must choose one of four options.
 Each choice carries a different penalty to your party’s size or miles remaining.
-There is **no win condition**—the game ends when you run out of party members or miles.
+There is **no win condition**—the game ends when you run out of party members or miles or you proceed past question 4

 ---